-One of my good friends recently traveled to New Zealand with her husband and 4 year old son.
-They had such an epic trip that I begged them to write a guest post about New Zealand with kids for Marcie in Mommyland.
+One of my good friends recently traveled to New Zealand with her husband and 4-year-old son.
+They had such an epic trip that I begged them to write a guest post about New Zealand with kids for Marcie in Mommyland

 Lucky for all of us, they agreed!
+Here is their family-friendly 16-day New Zealand itinerary.

-Here is their 16 day New Zealand itinerary for families.
 I also added some information about fun things to do in New Zealand with kids.
 And you can also check out her 10 Essential Tips for New Zealand with Kids.
 Enjoy!

 Guest post by Traci Wong

 “How about New Zealand?
-It’s only a 3-hour time difference before daylight savings begins?”
+It’s only a 3-hour time difference before daylight savings begins.”

-I know there are lots of places for family vacations in New Zealand, but we needed to consider that the seasons are flipped from what we’re used to in the U.S.
+I know there are lots of places for family vacations in New Zealand.
+But we needed to consider that the seasons are flipped from what we’re used to in the U.S.

-So, we started researching the best places to visit in New Zealand in March and my husband came up with a detailed itinerary.
-A couple months later, we were on our way for our first family trip to New Zealand!
+So, we started researching the best places to visit in New Zealand in March!
+And my husband came up with a detailed itinerary.

-New Zealand Family Itinerary for 16 Days
+The Perfect 16-Day New Zealand Family Itinerary

-Sixteen days really is not enough time for all the amazing things to do with kids in New Zealand.
 It was my husband’s third time to New Zealand, so I wanted him to do some things he hadn’t done before.

 Day 1: Auckland